By: Natasha Mashanovich, Senior Data Scientist at World Programming, UK

 Table 1.
 GLM-based rating relativities and rating algorithm (illustration)

 The result of the ratemaking process is a predicted technical price (i.e. pure premium) that matches the likelihood of making a claim.
-If modelled accurately it should provide the adequate price to cover expected losses.
+If modeled accurately it should provide the adequate price to cover expected losses.
 The technical price is then adjusted to include other underwriting expenses including acquisition cost, commissions and tax fees as well as underwriting profit.

 The traditional approach to insurance pricing has focused solely on the risk-based pricing, neglecting competitor prices.
 In the current climate, this approach is not sustainable and many insurers are transitioning towards more sophisticated pricing methodologies.
 World Programming may advocate a holistic approach to insurance pricing illustrated in Figure 2.
 With a symbolic reference to ocean diving, the deeper you dive into a (data) ocean in a quest for discovering new (data) species, the more successful you are in seizing new and valuable (business) gems.